 Joseph Flynn

 He teaches courses related to social justice, multicultural education and curriculum studies.
 His scholarship offers critical examinations of race, media and popular culture, and curriculum.
-Currently he is author of White Fatigue: Rethinking Resistance for Social Justice and a co-host for the podcast Mental Illness in Pop Culture.
+He is the author of White Fatigue: Rethinking Resistance for Social Justice and co-founder of the Social Justice Summer Camp at Northern Illinois University.

 In his free time, he enjoys watching and discussing film, listening to jazz and hip hop, cooking, and spending time with his family.